 There are many more types of galaxies than common thinking might suggest.
 You may have heard of the classes of spiral, elliptical, and irregular galaxies, along with perhaps lenticular galaxies, too.
-However, there are quite a few exotic types, some of which can be observed with backyard telescopes, and numerous intermediate classifications and variations between the most commonly described types.
+However, there are quite a few exotic types, some of which can be observed with backyard telescopes, and numerous intermediate classifications and variations between the most commonly described galaxy types.

 This article will give an overall layout of the classification and known types of galaxies, as well as some you can observe yourself with a fairly modest telescope under suburban or dark skies.
 The galaxies we’ve listed in each category are those that we’ve picked because they show the defining feature of their given morphological type; many other well-known galaxies fit into each type we’ve listed.
-For a list of our top 50 galaxies to observe, we have a separate article going into more detail with more curated objects for you.

 Origins of Galaxy Types & Classification